Tailor’s Bunion – Bunionette

 10-Step Tailor’s Bunion Pain Relief Plan

-Use an arch support in your shoes.
-‘Your goal is to transfer pressure off of the Tailor’s bunion.
-The best arch support we have found to transfer pressure off of a Tailor’s bunion is the Powerstep Medical Grade Orthotic, It has a firm arch that is far superior to most other OTC supports.
+Use an arch support in your shoes with the goal to transfer pressure off of the Tailor’s bunion.
+The best arch support we have found for this purpose is the Powerstep Medical Grade Orthotic.
+It has a firm arch that is far superior to most other over-the-counter supports.
 Only a custom orthotic is likely to work better.

 When wearing sandals or slippers use one with exceptional arch support.
 This will act to decrease pressure on your bunionette.
 We recommend the Orthaheel Arch Support Sandals for its superior arch support.
 Available as flip-flops, sandals and slippers.

-Use Silipos toe separator between toes 4 and 5.
+Use Silipos toe separator between the fourth and fifth toes.
 This will help to decrease pressure between the toes.

-Wearing the correct socks can help reduce rubbing on the Tailor’s bunion.
-Socks help in two ways.
-First they can reduce friction on the bunion and also by providing cushion.
-Cotton is a poor choice for Tailor’s bunions because of high friction.
-Our favorite sock for bunionettes is Juzo Silver Sole Sock because it very low friction, no seam over the bunion and cushions the bunion from shoe pressure.
-Available in white and black.
+Wearing the correct socks can help reduce rubbing on the Tailor’s bunion in two ways.
+First, they can reduce friction on the bunion and second, they provide cushion.
+Cotton is a poor choice because of high friction.
+Our favorite sock for bunionettes is the Juzo Silver Sole Sock because it very low friction, has no seam over the bunion area and cushions the bunion from shoe pressure.
+These are available in either white and black.

-Use a pad over the tailor’s bunion deformity.
-The pads we have found our patients like the best is the Silipos Gel Bunion pad.
-This is designed for bunions, but can be trimmed slightly and used for Tailor’s bunions.
+Use a pad over the Tailor’s bunion deformity.
+Our patients prefer the Silipos Gel Bunion pad.
+It is designed for bunions, but can be trimmed slightly and used for Tailor’s bunions.

 Ice the painful bunionette for 10 minutes each evening.

-Find a shoe store with well trained shoe fitters to fit your shoes.
-Our Shoe List has a list of those in the Seattle area.
-A good shoe fitter will not help you find the best shoes for your feet and also can modify the shoe to fit better over the Tailor’s bunion.
+Find a shoe store with well trained and experienced shoe fitters.
+Our shoe list includes many in the Seattle area.
+A good shoe fitter will help you find the best shoes for your feet and can usually modify the shoe to fit better over the Tailor’s bunion.
 If you don’t have a good shoe store nearby, these Orthofeet Shoes for Women and Orthofeet Shoes for Men work great for Tailor’s bunions as they have extra room in the toe box and are easy to stretch.
-Both casual and athletic shoes are available.
+Both casual and athletic options are available.

-Stretch your shoes over the bunion deformity.
+Stretch your shoes to accommodate the bunion deformity.
 You can stretch them yourself with a ball and ring shoe stretcher.

-For very large tailor’s bunions use a stretchable shoe: These Women’s Stretchable Shoes and Men’s Stretchable Shoes have a unique design of leather and spandex, which is both elastic and breathable.
-It stretches to conform to the contours of the foot, accommodating foot deformities, and eliminating pressure on Tailor’s bunions and other prominences.
-Provides exceptional comfort for feet with bunions, tailor’s bunions, hammertoes and bony prominences.
-For Women For Men
+For very large tailor’s bunions use a stretchable shoe: Orthofeet Women’s Stretchable Shoes and Men’s Stretchable Shoes have a unique leather and spandex design that is both elastic and breathable.
+These stretch to conform to the contours of the foot, accommodate foot deformities and eliminate pressure on Tailor’s bunions, big toe bunions, hammertoes and bony prominences.

 Don’t let your tailor’s bunions get worse.
 Early treatment can prevent future problems.
 Call today for an appointment in our Seattle office.